R. F. Patrick Cronin

-Robert Francis Patrick Cronin FRCPC FACP FRCP (1 September 1926 – 13 January 2007) was a cardiologist, researcher, professor, and healthcare consultant, who served as Dean of the Faculty of Medicine at McGill University from 1972 to 1977.
+Robert Francis Patrick Cronin (Cronogue) (1 September 1926 – 13 January 2007) was a cardiologist, researcher, professor, and healthcare consultant, who served as Dean of the Faculty of Medicine at McGill University from 1972 to 1977.

-Cronin was born in London, the son of the celebrated Scottish writer and doctor, A.J.
-Cronin, and May Gibson, also a physician.
+Cronin was born in London, the son of the celebrated Scottish writer and doctor, A. J. Cronin, and May Gibson, also a physician.
 His family moved to the United States at the outbreak of World War II, eventually moving to Greenwich, Connecticut.
 He had been a boarder at Ampleforth College in England, and upon moving to the U.S., he attended Portsmouth Abbey School.
 One of his classmates there was Robert F. Kennedy, and Cronin later dated Ethel Skakel before her marriage to Kennedy.

 Having skipped a few grades, he enrolled at Princeton University at the age of sixteen, though he interrupted his study when he enlisted in the Royal Canadian Air Force in 1943, training as a tail gunner at the Borden Base.
 He transferred to the British Army between 1945 and 1947, where he helped with demilitarization and reconstruction in England.
 In January 1948, Cronin re-enrolled at Princeton and finished two more years before attending medical school at McGill and earning his MD in 1953.
 He received his MRCP in 1955 and went to London to train at Hammersmith Hospital and the Brompton Hospital.
 Upon his return to Canada, he worked at the Montreal General Hospital as a cardiologist, an internist, and a researcher.